NEST Hydrogen containment experiments for reactor safety (HYMERES/PANDA)

 Ongoing

-The NEST HYMERES (Hydrogen Containment Experiments for Reactor Safety) project, spearheaded by the Paul Scherrer Institute (PSI) in Switzerland, focuses on studying safety-critical phenomena within containment structures during accidents.
+The NEST HYMERES (Hydrogen Containment Experiments for Reactor Safety) and PANDA project, spearheaded by the Paul Scherrer Institute (PSI) in Switzerland, focuses on studying safety-critical phenomena within containment structures during accidents.
 It provides hands-on training opportunities during experimental test campaigns conducted at the PSI PANDA facility, renowned as one of the most advanced containment test facilities globally.
 Simultaneously, the project aims to foster exploratory research initiatives under the mentorship of experts from participating organisations, with a particular emphasis on collaboration with universities.

 Background

-The NEA HYMERES-2 project is a major international project contributing to the extension of the experimental database on containment phenomena and on suppression pool issues.
+The HYMERES-2 project is a major international project contributing to the extension of the experimental database on containment phenomena and on suppression pool issues.

 The overall project scope is: